Overview

 try -> try_stmt (except, else, finally, raise)

-import -> import_stmt (parses; runtime raises)
+import -> import_stmt (compile-time resolver lookup)

-from -> parse_from_stmt
+from -> parse_from_stmt (named / star imports, same path)

 type -> type-alias declaration